© David Begley 2021

 Week 11: The Golden Ratio & The Meteorite Shower

 Senior pupil pebble painting utilising the golden section

 The senior room recently built a bean obelisk.
 At nearly three metres tall it is wonder to behold.
-The pupils built this on receipt of instructions via an email – formed themselves into groups to erect and weave, gathered hazel and willow from the pile, and took orders from their nominated sixth class foreman.
+The pupils built this on receipt of instructions via an email – formed themselves into groups to gather hazel and willow from the pile, erected and wove, and took orders from their nominated sixth class foreman.